apache/parquet-format/LogicalTypes.md

 A schema that permits self-references must include the `inline` field and encode it using Data Page V2.

+Each self-reference inherits the compression and encryption settings of the `inline` column at the same position.
+The corresponding position is the position representing the same `FILE` value in the `inline` column's repetition and definition level stream.

-Each self-reference corresponds positionally to a value in the `inline` column.
-Its compression state is inherited from the Data Page V2 containing that position:
+The compression state is inherited from the Data Page V2 containing that position:

 * If `is_compressed` is true, the referenced byte range is compressed independently using the `CompressionCodec` of the `inline` column chunk.